5 Behind-the-Scenes Parts of Your Bathroom You Should Know About

 A thermostatic valve has the same purpose as a pressure-balancing valve, but it uses a thermostat-controlled device to mix the precise amount of hot and cold water that will maintain consistent water temperature without affecting the flow rate (pressure-type valves can significantly reduce the water flow when the supply pressure drops).
 Thermostatic valves can be used to control individual faucets or can be installed on the outlet side of a hot water heater to provide scald prevention to the whole house.

 You may have heard the terms vent stack, soil stack, main stack or main drain.
 These terms often are used interchangeably and sometimes inaccurately.
 For starters, a stack is a vertical pipe.
 Main stack describes the large, 4-inch pipe running from the basement, up through the house, and ending about a foot above the roof.
 All of the home’s drain lines feed into the main stack, which becomes the main drain (in the basement or crawlspace) that leads to the city sewer line or your septic tank.
 The section of the main stack that’s used for draining waste is known as the soil stack.
 The section above the highest drain connection is called the vent stack.
 Technically, “soil” pipes and stacks connect to toilets, while “waste” pipes and stacks do not.

 4. Shutoff Valves

 The P-trap is the U-shaped section of drain pipe directly under the bathroom sink.
 If you drop something important (like a diamond earring) down the sink drain, check the P-trap.
 You remove it by loosening the big slip nut at each end of the trap.
 Be sure to place a bucket underneath, because the trap is full of water (very gross water).
-If your sink won’t drain, removing the P-trap and cleaning out the trap itself as well as the sections it’s connected to will likely save you a call to a plumber.
+If your sink won’t drain, remove the P-trap and clean out the trap itself as well as the sections it’s connected to before you call a plumber.